Note: click on thumbnail images for larger views. Hit

 During this Taylor Site work in 1984 and 1985, Hastings and I also continued our mapping and study of the Baugh/McFall sites, while Baugh and his followers continued to excavate new sections, finding more "man tracks" with each exposure.
 By this time a growing number of creationists were becoming disenchanted with Baugh’s methods and claims, especially after he seriously botched an excavation of an important Acrocanthosaurus dinosaur skeleton one of his associates discovered a few miles upriver (Potter, 1984b).
 Alfred West had grown so disturbed with Baugh’s increasing improprieties and unfounded claims that he went to a local newspaper to try to set the record straight.
 In the resulting article, West related that he had personally observed that Baugh’s methods were very unscientific, and his claims flatly contradicted by the physical evidence (Potter, 1984a).
 Shortly thereafter the same newspaper printed an editorial by myself supporting West’s comments and briefly summarizing my own research (Kuban, 1984).

-Subsequently, further critiques were also published by the Raiders and others on Baugh’s alleged "out of order" artifacts and fossils, including an alleged "human tooth," "trilobite," a hammer, and a "human finger" (Baugh, 1987).
+Subsequently, further critiques were also published by the Raiders and others on Baugh’s alleged "out of order" artifacts and fossils, including an alleged "human tooth," "Cretaaceous trilobite," "London Hammer," and a "human finger" (Baugh, 1987).
 The tooth, found in the Paluxy in 1987, was demonstrated to be a Cretaceous fish tooth (Hastings, 1987b, 1995).
 The trilobite, reportedly found decades ago in the Paluxy, was not documented in situ, and is of dubious origin at best.
-Both the trilobite and its surrounding matrix are unlike other fossils found in the Paluxy, but are like many prepared specimens of the common midwestern genus Calymene, routinely sold at gem and fossil shows Glen Rose (Hastings, 1986, p.
+Both the trilobite and its surrounding matrix are unlike other fossils found in the Paluxy, but match prepared specimens of the common midwestern genus Calymene, routinely sold at gem and fossil shows, including the annual "FossilFest" show in Glen Rose (Hastings, 1986, p.
 24).
 The hammer, reportedly from a paleozoic formation near London, Texas, is encased in a concretion and thus may be unrelated to the age of the host rock (Godfrey and Cole, 1985, p.
 46); Kuban (1979).
 The "human finger" was reportedly found in a loose gravel pile and thus cannot be linked to a specific formation.
-Moreover, most workers consider it just an interesting shaped stone, not a real fossilized finger.
+Moreover, on close examination it appears to be merely an interesting shaped stone, not a real fossilized finger.
 Other artifacts from Texas and elsewhere claimed by Baugh to be "out-of-order" fossils are similarly lacking in scientific support (Strahler, 1990).

 In 1985 I was deeply saddened to learn that my friend and ally, Ernest Booth, had recently passed away.
 I became even more resolved to formally publish my findings on the Paluxy matter to and help set the record straight, as Booth always wanted.